 How long does it take to go from Kyoto to Oaska?

-Kyoto to Oaska is an easy 1 hour on the train which we loved.
+Kyoto to Osaka is an easy 1 hour on the train which we loved.
 We used our JR Pass for this.

 We knew there were some things to do in Osaka that we didn’t want to miss.
-As soon as we arrived in Osaka we went straight to the T-site bookstore, the only place I can admit was a visit purely because of and for Instagram.
+As soon as we arrived, we went straight to the T-site bookstore, the only place I can admit was a visit purely because of and for Instagram.
 I saw a picture of this book shop ages ago and it looked insanely amazing I wanted to go and see it myself.

 We also loved the little bars and restaurants underneath the Osaka-shin train station.
 This is where we tried the famous Okonomiyaki dish for the first and only time (it’s sort of like a pancake with meat and veggies).
 It wasn’t quite for us but you must try it when visiting and add it to your Japan itinerary.

-I wish we had time to visit Koya San, where you can stay overnight with the monks.
+I wish we had time to visit Koya San in Japan (where you can stay overnight with the monks).
 We looked into it but it was quite expensive and we wondered whether it would be a bit of a tourist display.
 We’ve both stayed in various monasteries around the world and because we couldn’t fit everything in, we decided to give it a miss.

 If we had gone to Koya San we probably would have ventured further south of Osaka to Nachi Waterfall which looks absolutely stunning.

-Day trip to the Naoshima and Teshima Art Islands
+Day trip to the Naoshima and Teshima Japan Art Islands

-How long does it take to go from Osaka to the art islands?
+How long does it take to get from Osaka to the art islands